Alternative Data Practices in China

 A couple of years ago, I delivered a presentation introducing data journalism in China at the Google News Summit, organized by Google News Lab.
-It was a beautiful winter day in the heart of the Silicon Valley, and the audience was a full room of a hundred or so senior media professionals, mainly from Western countries.
+It was a beautiful winter day in the heart of Silicon Valley, and the audience comprised a packed room of a hundred or so senior media professionals, mainly from Western countries.

 Issue-driven Data Creation

-Since 2010, the Ministry of Environment has published a real-time air pollution index, but one important figure was missing.1
+Since 2010, the Ministry of the Environment has published a real-time air pollution index, but one important figure was missing.1

 Another example is Qing Yue, a non-governmental organization which collects and cleans environmental data from government websites at all levels, and then releases it to the public in user-friendly formats.
-Their processed data turns out to be widely used by not only data teams in established media outlets but also government agencies themselves for better policy making.
+Their processed data is widely used not only by data teams in established media outlets but also by government agencies themselves for better policymaking.

-Air pollution is only one example illustrating that even when data availability or accessibility is challenging, public concern with issues can lead to citizen contributions to data generation, as well as changing government attitudes and the availability of public sector data.
-In more established ecosystems, data can be more readily available and easy to use, and journalists’ job can be more straightforward: to take data and use them as basis for stories.
+Air pollution is only one example illustrating that even when data availability or accessibility pose a challenge, public concern with issues can lead to citizen contributions to data generation, as well as to changes in government attitudes and in the availability of public sector data on the issues at hand.
+In more established ecosystems, data may be more readily available and easy to use, and the journalist’s job more straightforward: To find data and use it as a basis for stories.

 Evolving Data Culture

 The data environment in China has been changing rapidly in the past decade.
 This is partly driven by the dynamics described thus far in this chapter, and partly due to other factors, including the global open data movement, rapidly growing Internet companies and a surprisingly high mobile penetration rate.
 Data culture has been evolving around these trends as well.